Does testosterone affect how long you last? The science of stamina

 • Myth: “Alcohol helps you last longer.”

 Fact: Alcohol is a central nervous system depressant.
-While it might delay ejaculation by numbing you, it also drastically increases the risk of losing your erection entirely (whiskey dick).
+While it might delay ejaculation by dulling sensation, it also increases the risk of losing your erection entirely.

 Bottom line